-When first I took up my abode in the woods, that is, began to spend my nights as well as days there, which, by accident, was on Independence day, or the fourth of July, 1845, my house was not finished for winter, but was merely a defence against the rain, without plastering or chimney, the walls being of rough weatherstained boards, with wide chinks, which made it cool at night.
+When first I took up my abode in the woods, that is, began to spend my nights as well as days there, which, by accident, was on Independence Day, or the Fourth of July, 1845, my house was not finished for winter, but was merely a defence against the rain, without plastering or chimney, the walls being of rough, weather-stained boards, with wide chinks, which made it cool at night.
 The upright white hewn studs and freshly planed door and window casings gave it a clean and airy look, especially in the morning, when its timbers were saturated with dew, so that I fancied that by noon some sweet gum would exude from them.
-To my imagination it retained throughout the day more or less of this auroral character, reminding me of a certain house on a mountain which I had visited the year before.
+To my imagination it retained throughout the day more or less of this auroral character, reminding me of a certain house on a mountain which I had visited a year before.
 This was an airy and unplastered cabin, fit to entertain a travelling god, and where a goddess might trail her garments.
 The winds which passed over my dwelling were such as sweep over the ridges of mountains, bearing the broken strains, or celestial parts only, of terrestrial music.
 The morning wind forever blows, the poem of creation is uninterrupted; but few are the ears that hear it.
-Olympus is but the outside of the earth every where.
+Olympus is but the outside of the earth everywhere.

 The only house I had been the owner of before, if I except a boat, was a tent, which I used occasionally when making excursions in the summer, and this is still rolled up in my garret; but the boat, after passing from hand to hand, has gone down the stream of time.
 With this more substantial shelter about me, I had made some progress toward settling in the world.
 This frame, so slightly clad, was a sort of crystallization around me, and reacted on the builder.
 It was suggestive somewhat as a picture in outlines.
-I did not need to go out doors to take the air, for the atmosphere within had lost none of its freshness.
+I did not need to go outdoors to take the air, for the atmosphere within had lost none of its freshness.
 It was not so much within doors as behind a door where I sat, even in the rainiest weather.
 The Harivansa says, "An abode without birds is like a meat without seasoning."

-Such was not my abode, for I found myself suddenly neighbor to the birds; not by having imprisoned one, but having caged myself near them.
-I was not only nearer to some of those which commonly frequent the garden and the orchard, but to those wilder and more thrilling songsters of the forest which never, or rarely, serenade a villager, the woodthrush, the veery, the scarlet tanager, the fieldsparrow, the whippoorwill, and many others.
+by having imprisoned one, but having caged myself near them.
+I was not only nearer to some of those which commonly frequent the garden and the orchard, but to those smaller and more thrilling songsters of the forest which never, or rarely, serenade a villager-the wood thrush, the veery, the scarlet tanager, the field sparrow, the whip-poor-will, and many others.